mvaganov/self/RESUME.md

 * Senior-level engineer: product development, build-systems and automation, client/server
 * Fully automated heavily manual build process requiring test-activity to seed meta-data, saving hours-per-day for build engineers
-* Created DRM (Digital Rights Management) abstraction layer, implementing both client and server side code
+* Created DRM (Digital Rights Management) abstraction layer, implementing client and server side code
 * Implemented garbage-collection and a domain-specific web-browser for "ALE", a (quite impressive) wide-porting/localization/multi-platform, multi-lingual (C++ and J2ME) API and build system.
 Created for flip-phones, ALE's build system could notably compile a J2ME program into BREW C++ for any target device known by the system.
 * A responsible part of shipping 5 distinct mobile titles, and many SKUs of each
 <!--- #ifndef redux -->